jabney/swiftSet/README.md

 var a = new Set([1, 2, 3]),
 b = new Set([2, 3, 4]);

-// Union A &cup; B joins two sets together. a.union([2, 3, 4]); // => [1, 2, 3, 4]
+// Union A ∪ B joins two sets together. a.union([2, 3, 4]); // => [1, 2, 3, 4]
 a.union(b); // => [1, 2, 3, 4]

-// Intersection A &#8745; B returns elements common to both sets. a.intersection([2, 3, 4]); // => [2, 3]
+// Intersection A ∩ B returns elements common to both sets. a.intersection([2, 3, 4]); // => [2, 3]
 a.intersection(b); // => [2, 3]

-// Difference A &delta; B returns items not common to both sets. a.difference([2, 3, 4]); // => [1, 4]
+// Symmetric Difference A ∆ B returns items not common to both sets. a.difference([2, 3, 4]); // => [1, 4]
 a.difference(b); // => [1, 4]

-// Complement A \ B returns elements in A that are not also in B (A - B). a.complement([2, 3, 4]); // => [1]
+// Relative Complement A \ B returns elements in A
+// that are not also in B (A - B). a.complement([2, 3, 4]); // => [1]
 a.complement(b); // => [1];